10 genius ways to help with becoming debt free

 If you do this, you will get the support of others who are in a similar position to yourself.
 Find the courage to post, even if you do it anonymously, and be honest about your situation and your goal.
 Publicly declaring it means that you are much more likely to achieve it.

 Get your friends on board.
-I don’t mean asking them to give you the money to pay of your debts.
+I don’t mean asking them to give you the money to pay off your debts.
 Be brave and tell them about your situation.
 You may even find that many of them are in the same boat.

-Switch to 0% cards
+Switch to 0% cards and start snowballing

 Switch as much of the debt as you can to 0% cards, though check out this information to work out the cheapest way of doing this.
 Depending on the fees for switching, and the length of time you wish to pay it back over, you could be cheaper staying on a credit card with a low interest rate.
+Please use a soft search to check which cards you have the highest chance of being accepted for, otherwise you could find applying for multiple cards, could affect your credit score badly.

 Use your talents